-(11) Debt Premium and Discounts - Debt premium and discounts arising from the issuance of debt securities are amortized over the terms of the related issues on the bonds outstanding method.
-Amortization of debt premiums is recorded as a reduction of interest expense.

-- (12) Deferred Amounts on Advance Refunding For advance refunding resulting in defeasance of debt, the difference between the reacquisition price and the carrying amount of the old debt is deferred.
+- (11) Debt Premium and Discounts Debt premium and discounts arising from the issuance of debt securities are amortized over the life of the bonds.
+Amortization of debt premiums is recorded as a reduction of interest expense. - (12) Deferred Amounts on Advance Refunding For advance refunding resulting in defeasance of debt, the difference between the reacquisition price and the carrying amount of the old debt is deferred.
 This amount is amortized as a component of interest expense using the bonds outstanding method over the remaining life of the old debt or the life of the new, whichever is shorter.
-The amount deferred is reported as a deferred inflow or outflow of resources. - (13) Compensated Absences Employees earn vacation benefits at one and threequarters working days for each month of service.
+The amount deferred is reported as a deferred inflow or outflow of resources. - (13) Compensated Absences Employees earn vacation benefits at one and three-quarters working days for each month of service.
 Each employee is allowed to accumulate a maximum of 90 days of vacation as of the end of the calendar year.
 Unused vacation benefits are converted to pay upon termination of employment.
 Employees earn compensatory time off at the rate of one and a half hours for each hour of overtime worked.
 Unused compensatory time off is converted to pay upon termination of employment. - (14) Deferred Outflows of Resources and Deferred Inflows of Resources Deferred outflows of resources represent a consumption of net position that applies to a future period and will not be recognized as an outflow of resources (expense or expenditure) until that time.
 Deferred inflows of resources represent an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time. - (15) Net Position Net position represents the difference between assets and deferred outflows of resources less liabilities and deferred inflows of resources.
 The three components of net position are defined as follows: - Net investment in capital assets This component of net position consists of capital assets, net of accumulated depreciation, and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
 If there are any significant unspent related debt proceeds at fiscal year-end, the portion of the debt attributable to the unspent proceeds are not included in the calculation of net investment in capital assets.
-Rather, that portion of debt is included in the same net position component as the unspent proceeds. - Restricted This component of net position consists of constraints placed on net position use through external constraints imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation.
-The Department's policy is generally to use restricted net position first, as appropriate opportunities arise. - Unrestricted This component of net position consists of net position that does not meet the definition of "restricted" or "net investment in capital assets." - (16) Operating Revenues and Expenses Revenues and expenses are distinguished between operating and non-operating.
+Rather, that portion of debt is included in the same net position component as the unspent proceeds.